12 Tips on How to Pray-read the Word of God to be Spiritually Nourished

 Then you might read, “That everyone who believes into Him.
 Lord, I’m included in “everyone.”
 Lord, I believe into You!”

 Tenth, you might spontaneously feel led to petition or intercede for someone the Lord has placed on your heart.

-The Word your reading may touch you concerning the need of someone you know.
+The word you’re reading may touch you concerning the need of someone you know.
 You might say, “Lord, my friend John has not yet believed into You.
 Cause him to believe into You so that he too may have Your eternal life.”

 Eleventh, you might sing the Word with your own tune or one you can remember.